Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Install Vagrant from here: [Vagrant Installation](https://www.vagrantup.com/downloads.html)
 - Add it to the PATH system variable.
 - To allow the use of `.vagrantuser` files, install the Nugrant plugin.
-- Set the http_proxy and https_proxy environment variables, and then execute the following command:
+- Set the **http_proxy and https_proxy environment variables**, and then execute the following command:

 ```
     export http_proxy=http://PROXY_USER:PROXY_PASSWORD_HERE@proxy.server.com:80/